mathewmarcus/homepage/markdown/home-networking/part-1a.md

 ## Hardware
 For this tutorial I'm using a Dell Inspiron N5050.
 * Processor: Intel i3
-* Hard Drive: 500G SSD
+* Hard Drive: 500G HD
 * RAM 4G
 * Firmware: BIOS

 One thing to note here is that because we lack UEFI firmware AND have a disk smaller than 2TB, the CentOS installer will, by default, create a Master Boot Record (MBR) partition table.
-We can, however, instruct the installer to create a GUID Partition Table (GPT), as detailed [below](#).
+We can, however, instruct the installer to create a GUID Partition Table (GPT), as detailed below.

 ## Steps